evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/glossary.rst

       than compiled ones, though their programs generally also run more slowly.
 See also :term:`interactive`.

-   interpreter shutdown
-      When asked to shut down, the Python interpreter enters a special phase where it gradually releases all allocated resources, such as modules and various critical internal structures.
-It also makes several calls to the :term:`garbage collector <garbage collection>`.
-This can trigger the execution of code in user-defined destructors or weakref callbacks.
-      Code executed during the shutdown phase can encounter various exceptions as the resources it relies on may not function anymore (common examples are library modules or the warnings machinery).

-      The main reason for interpreter shutdown is that the ``__main__`` module or the script being run has finished executing.

    iterable
       An object capable of returning its members one at a time.
 Examples of iterables include all sequence types (such as :class:`list`, :class:`str`,